 ● Engaging another firm outside of the network to evaluate the results of the non-assurance service or having another firm outside of the network re-perform the non-assurance service to the extent necessary to enable the other firm to take responsibility for the service.

+Audit Clients that are Public Interest Entities

+R400.32 The firm or network firm shall not accept appointment as auditor of a public interest entity to which it has provided a non-assurance service that would not be permitted during an engagement period unless the provision of such service has ceased and:

+The result of the service has been subject to audit by a firm outside of the network, or

+Another firm outside of the network reperforms the service to the extent necessary to enable that firm to take responsibility of the service.

-[Paragraphs 400.32 to 400.39 are intentionally left blank]
+[Paragraphs 400.33 to 400.39 are intentionally left blank]

 (…)